Support

 Screen Fonts: After you open Internet Explorer, choose Fonts from the View menu and then choose Medium to make sure your fonts display correctly.

-Inserting Survey Tables Into Documents: Subscribers may insert survey tables directly into appraisals and similar business reports.
+Inserting Survey Tables Into Documents: Subscribers may insert survey tables from the HTML editions directly into appraisals and similar business reports.
 All survey tables are graphics versions of Excel spreadsheets in GIF format.
-For insertion purposes, use the HTML versions of the surveys, for while it is possible to copy and paste from a PDF file, the quality is not very good.
+While it is technically possible to copy and paste graphics from the PDF editions, the quality is very poor.

 In Internet Explorer, the easiest way to insert a table into a document is to place your curser over the table, right click and select Copy.
 Go to your document, place your curser where you want the table to appear, right click and select Paste.